There are now 3 possible online modes for units:

 - Honours option in Physics [Bachelor of Science (Honours)]

-- Indicative assessments in this unit are as follows: (1) research proposal; (2) seminar; and (3) final written examination or project.
+Indicative assessments in this unit are as follows: (1) assignments; (2) oral presentation; and (3) final report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)